Jennifer Lynn Affleck, (née Lopez; born July 24, 1969), a.k.a. J. Lo, is an American singer/actress/dancer/producer/designer/TV show judge.

 Don't be fooled by the tropes that I got/I'm still, I'm still Jenny from the Block:

-- Auto-Tune: One of the remixes of "If You Had My Love", and more recently, her cover of "Venus".
+- Auto-Tune: One of the remixes of "If You Had My Love" is autotuned (which no less than T-Pain credited with inspiring him to make the technique his trademark), and more recently, her cover of "Venus".

 - Bare Your Midriff: She wears a midriff-revealing outfit in quite a few music videos and stage performances to show off her abs.